Péter Gulácsi

-Péter Gulácsi (born 6 May 1990) is a Hungarian footballer who plays as a goalkeeper for Bundesliga club RB Leipzig.
+Péter Gulácsi (born 6 May 1990) is a Hungarian professional footballer who plays as a goalkeeper for club Villarreal.

-Gulácsi began his career at Liverpool but did not make a senior appearance, spending loan spells at Hereford United, Tranmere Rovers, and Hull City.
+Gulácsi began his career at Liverpool but did not make a senior appearance, spending loan spells at fellow English clubs Hereford United, Tranmere Rovers, and Hull City.
 In 2013, he joined Red Bull Salzburg, where he won a domestic double twice, namely the Austrian Bundesliga and Austrian Cup.
-He later moved to RB Leipzig in 2015, becoming a key figure in their rise to the Bundesliga and UEFA Champions League contention, and playing a pivotal role in securing the club's first-ever DFB-Pokal title.
-At the international level, he had represented Hungary in multiple major tournaments, featuring in Euro 2016, Euro 2020, and Euro 2024.
+He later moved to RB Leipzig in 2015, becoming a key figure in their rise to the Bundesliga and UEFA Champions League contention.
+Appointed captain in 2021, he played a key role in securing the club's first-ever DFB-Pokal title in 2022.
+After eleven years at the German club, Gulácsi signed for La Liga side Villarreal in 2026.

+A full international for Hungary between 2014 and 2025, Gulácsi had represented his country in multiple major tournaments, featuring in the 2016, 2020, and 2024 editions of the UEFA European Championship.